spread-ai/docs-comments/docs/module-3/creating-data-visualizations.md

 {{ snippets.publishApp }}

-<blockquote class="next-lesson">In the <a href="creating-data-visualizations.html">next module</a> we will write data back to the Engineering Intelligence Graph from our application.</blockquote>
+<blockquote class="next-lesson">In the <a href="creating-data-visualizations.html">next module</a> we'll learn about writing data data to the Engineering Intelligence Graph.</blockquote>